How to Size Wire for a 100 Amp Subpanel: A Step-by-Step Guide

 - Verify with a Voltage Drop Calculation: For long feeder runs, you must perform a voltage drop calculation 100 amp.
 The NEC recommends a maximum of 3% voltage drop for a feeder.
 If your calculation shows a drop greater than 3%, you must increase your conductor size, regardless of what the ampacity tables say.
 A good wire length calculator can assist with this, but you must understand the underlying formula.

-- Determine the Equipment Grounding Conductor (EGC) Size: Finally, size your ground wire.
-The grounding conductor size for 100 amp is determined by NEC Table 250.122, based on the rating of the overcurrent protective device (the 100A breaker).
-A quick look at a ground wire size chart or the nec ground wire size chart shows that for a 100A OCPD, you need a #8 AWG copper or #6 AWG aluminum EGC.
+- Determine the Equipment Grounding Conductor (EGC) Size: Finally, size your equipment grounding conductor (EGC).
+NEC Table 250.122 is used for this purpose.
+For a 100A overcurrent device the table requires a #8 AWG copper EGC or #6 AWG aluminum EGC, unless a proportional increase is required because the ungrounded conductors were upsized for reasons such as voltage drop (see 250.122(B)).
 Note that if the ungrounded conductors are increased in size (e.g., for voltage drop), the EGC may also need to be proportionally increased per NEC 250.122(B).
 Always reference the official equipment grounding conductor chart.

 Ensure your service and feeder calculations are accurate and code-compliant.
 A mistake in wire sizing is not just a code violation—it’s a serious safety risk.